-If studies indicate that the drug is effective and safe, a new drug application (including data from the animal and human tests, intended drug manufacturing procedures, prescribing information, and product labeling) is filed with the FDA, which reviews all the information and decides whether the drug is sufficiently effective and safe to be marketed.
+If studies indicate that the drug is sufficiently effective and safe, a new drug application (NDA)—including data from the animal and human tests, intended drug manufacturing procedures, prescribing information, and product labeling—is filed with the FDA, which reviews all the information and decides whether the drug is sufficiently effective and safe to be marketed.
 If the FDA approves, the drug becomes available for use.
 The whole process usually takes about 10 years.
 On average, only about 5 out of 4,000 drugs studied in the laboratory are studied in people, and only about 1 out of 5 drugs studied in people is approved and prescribed.

-Phase 4 (postmarketing):
+Phase 4 (postmarketing)

-After a new drug is approved, the manufacturer must monitor the use of the drug and promptly report any additional, previously undetected side effects to the FDA.
+After a new drug is approved, phase 4 studies are sometimes done; the manufacturer must monitor the use of the drug and promptly report any additional, previously undetected side effects to the FDA.
 Doctors and pharmacists are encouraged to participate in the ongoing monitoring of the drug.
-Such monitoring is important because before the drug is marketed, even comprehensive studies can detect only relatively common side effects (that occur about once in every 1,000 doses).
-Important side effects that occur once in every 10,000 (or more) doses can be detected only when a large number of people use the drug, that is, after it is on the market.
+Such monitoring is important because before the drug is marketed, even comprehensive studies can detect only relatively common side effects (that occur about once in every 1,000 people).
+Important side effects that occur once in every 10,000 (or more) people can be detected only when a large number of people use the drug, that is, after it is on the market.

 The FDA may withdraw approval if new evidence indicates that a drug may cause severe side effects.
 For example, the diet aid fenfluramine was withdrawn from the market because some people who took it developed serious heart disorders.